-Sunstone Metals Ltd (ASX: STM) is pleased to announce strong assay results from hole BMDD008 at the Brama porphyry prospect within its Bramaderos project in Ecuador.
-The results further highlight the potential for Brama to host a substantial gold-copper porphyry system.
+Sunstone Metals Ltd (ASX: STM) is pleased to announce further strong assay results at the Brama prospect, within its Bramaderos project in southern Ecuador.

+The results from holes BMDD009, 010 and 011 further highlight the potential for Brama to host a substantial gold-copper porphyry system (Figure 1).